opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. c:function:: void calcCovarMatrix( const Mat& samples, Mat& covar, Mat& mean, int flags, int ctype=CV_64F)

-    Calculates covariation matrix of a set of vectors
+    Calculates the covariance matrix of a set of vectors.

-    :param samples: The samples, stored as separate matrices, or as rows or columns of a single matrix
+    :param samples: Samples stored either as separate matrices or as rows/columns of a single matrix.

-    :param nsamples: The number of samples when they are stored separately
+    :param nsamples: The number of samples when they are stored separately.

-    :param covar: The output covariance matrix; it will have type= ``ctype``  and square size
+    :param covar: The output covariance matrix of the type= ``ctype``  and square size.

-    :param mean: The input or output (depending on the flags) array - the mean (average) vector of the input vectors
+    :param mean: The input or output (depending on the flags) array - the mean (average) vector of the input vectors.

-    :param flags: The operation flags, a combination of the following values
+    :param flags: Operation flags, a combination of the following values:

             * **CV_COVAR_SCRAMBLED** The output covariance matrix is calculated as: